Skip to main content

 Important

-• If an artifact was already present in the registry and is later scanned and found to have blocking violations, it will show a blocked status.
+• If an artifact was already present in the registry and is later scanned and found to have blocking violations, it will show a Blocked status.

-The Dependency Firewall Dashboard
+The Dependency Firewall dashboard

 The Dependency Firewall dashboard provides a centralized view of all policy violations detected when fetching artifacts from external sources through upstream proxy registries.